Sankardev: Bhuyan shiromaniship

 Sankardev soon mastered the major scriptures and thereafter left the tol in his late teens (c1465) to attend to his responsibilities as the Shiromani Bhuyan.
 He came to be known as the Dekagiri among his subjects and admirers.
 As Alipukhuri had become crowded, he moved his household from Alipukhuri to Bordowa.
-He married his first wife Suryavati when he was in his early 20s and a daughter, Manu, was born in about three years, but his wife died about nine months later.
+He married his first wife, Suryava, ti when he was of his early age20s and a daughter, Manu, was born in about three years, but his wife died about nine months later.

 First pilgrimage

-It is possible that the death of his wife increased his already existing spiritual inclination and he left for a twelve-year-long pilgrimage, sometime after his daughter was married to Hari, a Bhuyan scion.
+It is possible that the death of his wife increased his already existing spiritual inclination, and he left for a twelve-year-long pilgrimage, sometime after his daughter was married to Hari, a Bhuyan scion.
 He handed over the maintenance of his household to his son-in-law Hari; the Bhuyan Shiromaniship to his grand uncles Jayanta and Madhav; and began his journey in 1481.
-He was accompanied by seventeen others including his friend and associate Ramaram and his teacher Mahendra Kandali.
+He was accompanied by seventeen others, including his friend and associate Ramaram and his teacher Mahendra Kandali.
 At this point of time, he was 32.
-The pilgrimage took him to Puri, Mathura, Dwaraka, Vrindavan, Gaya, Rameswaram, Ayodhya, Sitakunda and almost all the other major seats of the Vaishnavite religion in India.
-He seem to have spent many years at Jagannath-kshetra at Puri, where he read and explained the Brahma Purana to the priests and lay people.
+The pilgrimage took him to Puri, Mathura, Dwaraka, Vrindavan, Gaya, Rameswaram, Ayodhya, Sitakunda and almost all the other major seats of the Vaishnavite religion in Indiaseemse seem to have spent many years at Jagannath-kshetra at Puri, where he read and explained the Brahma Purana to the priests and lay people.
 At Badrikashram in 1488, he composed his first borgeet—mana meri ram charanahi lagu—in Brajavali.
 According to Katha Gurucharit, the first Borgeet was "Rama meri hridaya pankaje baise" and he composed it in 1481 at the very outset of the pilgrimage at a place called Rowmari.
 He returned home to Alipukhuri after 12 years (his family had moved back from Bordowa in his absence).
-During his pilgrimage, he became the part of a pan-Indian Bhakti movement and helped it blossom.
+During his pilgrimage, he became a part of a pan-Indian Bhakti movement and helped it blossom.